xquery/rxq/README.md

 # RXQ in action

-The following xquery module illustrates how to annotate your modules functions, so they can be accessible via HTTP Requests.
+The following xquery module illustrates how to annotate your modules functions using RESTXQ, which in turn will map them to a URL so they can be invoked via an HTTP Request.

 ```
 module namespace ex1="﻿http://example.org/ex1";